 The teacher who is attempting to teach without inspiring the pupil to learn is hammering on cold iron.

-Funded by the CSU Chancellor’s Office, the Mathematics and Science Teachers Initiative (MSTI) Project is an innovative partnership of the Colleges of Education and Natural Sciences and Mathematics at California State University Fullerton to provide strong, collaborative, and comprehensive efforts to improve practices in the areas of mathematics and science teacher candidate recruitment, pre-service preparation, induction, beginning teacher professional development, and retention.
+Funded by the state of California through the CSU Chancellor’s Office, the Mathematics and Science Teachers Initiative (MSTI) Project is an innovative partnership of the Colleges of Education and Natural Sciences and Mathematics at California State University Fullerton to provide strong, collaborative, and comprehensive efforts to improve practices in the areas of mathematics and science teacher candidate recruitment, pre-service preparation, induction, beginning teacher professional development, and retention.

 The MSTI Project goal is to develop highly-qualified secondary mathematics and science teachers whose training enables them to enter the classroom with the skills and knowledge to effectively serve students and enhance student achievement.

-- Strengthen/expand current Science, Mathematics, and Foundational Level Math (FLM) programs;
+- Strengthen/expand current Science, Mathematics, Foundational Level Math (FLM), and Foundational Level General Science (FLGS) programs;

-- Recruit/support Multiple Subject (MS), Single Subject (SS), and Education Specialist (ES) candidates and teachers who add authorizations in FLM or ISMA in Math or Science;
+- Recruit/support Multiple Subject (MS) and Single Subject (SS) candidates and teachers to add authorizations in FLM or FLGS;

-- Recruit/support math and science majors into the teaching credential pathways;
+- Recruit/support science, math, and math-intensive majors into the teaching credential pathways;

-- Improve coordination of/articulation MAST Continuum of programs that recruit, train, and support mathematics and science teachers by identification/closure of gaps; and
+- Improve coordination of/articulation MSTI continuum of programs that recruit, train, and support mathematics and science teachers by identification/closure of gaps; and

 - Ensure Credential Program growth.

-- Seven departments and programs: Secondary Education, Elementary and Bilingual Education, Special Education, Mathematics, Catalyst Center, and Center for Careers in Teaching; and
+- Six departments and programs: Secondary Education, Elementary and Bilingual Education, Mathematics, Catalyst Center, and Center for Careers in Teaching; and

-- In collaboration with nine local school districts/county offices of education/community colleges, including Orange County Department of Education, Anaheim Union, Fullerton Joint, Fullerton City, Placentia-Yorba Linda, Corona Norco Unified, Santa Ana, Orange Unified, Capistrano Unified, Fullerton College, and Santa Ana College.
+- In collaboration with nine local school districts/community colleges, including Anaheim Union, Fullerton Joint, Fullerton City, Placentia-Yorba Linda, Corona Norco Unified, Santa Ana, Orange Unified, Capistrano Unified, Fullerton College, and Santa Ana College.